mateuszgrzybek/teonite-test-task/README.md

 ## Docker config

 The app uses docker and docker-compose.
 Docker-compose divides the app into three separate services, which are being  built as images and then bound to containers.
+Both *web-scraper* and *api* have their own Dockerfiles, which are used to build their images.
 The services depend on each other as follows:
 1. The **first** service to be built is the **PostgreSQL database**.
 It has no dependencies.
 2. The **rest-api** is built next since it **depends on the database** (due to migrations that are supposed to create the tables).
 3. The **last** piece of the app to be built is the **web-scraper**.
 Since it's job is to insert the data into the previously created tables, it's **dependencies contain both the database and rest-api**.